-The District is also home to a growing number of immigrants who are English language learners..
-The number of individuals with Limited English Proficiency is 33,200 in the District of Columbia, including approximately 4,000 that are native-born.
-About 14 percent of the District's population, or about 93,000 individuals, is foreign-born and that number has increased steadily since 1980.
-Since 2010 alone, the District has seen a 13 percent increase in the share of immigrants in the population, the fourth highest increase in the nation.
+The District is also home to a growing number of immigrants for whom English is not their native language.
+The number of individuals with Limited English Proficiency is 33,200 in the District of Columbia, including approximately 4,000 that are native-born.32 Around 14 percent of the District's population is foreign-born and that number has increased steadily since 1980.33 Since 2010 alone, the District has seen a 13 percent increase in the share of immigrants in the population, the fourth highest increase in the nation.
 In 2013, immigrants constituted about 17 percent of the civilian labor force.
-This proportion dropped from 18 percent in 2010, despite the increase in the overall immigrant population in the District.
-This suggests that finding employment has become more challenging for immigrants since the recession.
+This proportion dropped from 18 percent in 2010, despite the increase in the overall immigrant population in the District.34 This suggests that finding employment has become more challenging for immigrants since the recession.

 This data also suggests that it is necessary to consider how to increase job opportunities for those with limited English proficiency as well as those with a high school diploma or less.
 At the same time, we must develop strategies to ensure that the jobs they enter are part of a career path that will lead to both increased education and skill attainment, and higher wages.
-The system must also address the fact that race has a disparate impact on employment for those English language learners who are people of color, especially for those without a college degree.
+The system must also address the fact that race has a disparate impact on employment, especially for those without a college degree.